Active Learning for Cost-Sensitive Classification: Experiments

 \subsection{Finding Cost Ranges with Online Approximation}

-Consider the maximum and minimum costs for a fixed example $x$ and label $y$ at round $i$, all of which may be suppressed.
-First, define $\Rhat(g,w,c;y) \triangleq \Rhat(g;y) + w(g(x)-c)^2$, which is the risk functional augmented with a fake example with weight $w$ and cost $c$.
+Consider the maximum and minimum costs for a fixed example $x$ and label $y$ at round $i$, all of which may be suppressed. \df{We ignore all the constraints on the empirical square losses for the past rounds.} First, define $\Rhat(g,w,c;y) \triangleq \Rhat(g;y) + w(g(x)-c)^2$, which is the risk functional augmented with a fake example with weight $w$ and cost $c$.
 Also define